Remote access

 Users who have the Testers/QA roles on the app CANNOT use remote access.

-There are two ways to use remote access on our build machines:
+There are three ways to use remote access:

 With either method, you can access the build machine remotely during the build and for 10 minutes after the build is finished.
 If you would like to extend the availability of remote access, you can do so by adding a simple custom Script Step after the failed Step.
 Check out Extending the availability of remote access for more information.